 Benefits Of The Eastern Forehand Grip

-Another strong case in favor of the eastern forehand grip is that it gives you the ability to hit the ball at different heights to trouble your opponent.
+Another strong case in favor of the Eastern forehand grip is that it gives you the ability to hit the ball at different heights to trouble your opponent.
 Hitting high shots forces your opposition to reach over the ball, while hitting low shots means they have to reach for the ball.
-This, in turn, gives you a bit more security and room for mistakes.
+This, in turn, gives you a bit more security and room to force mistakes.

 Drawbacks Of The Eastern Grip

-The eastern forehand grip also has some drawbacks.
-First, it isn’t ideal for topspin shots.
-If you have a tendency to hit the ball in a topspin fashion, I would advise you to hold a western grip to get more down spin on the ball and hit the ball flatter.
+The Eastern grip isn’t ideal for those who naturally hit topspin shots.
+If you have a tendency to hit the ball in a topspin fashion, I advise you to use a western grip to get more down spin on the ball and hit the ball flatter.

-Of course, players have different preferences.
-Certain players will feel much more comfortable using the eastern forehand grip, while others would prefer the advantages that come with using the semi-western, western, or continental.
-All of these have their own benefits and drawbacks.
-Some pro players like Roger Federer still uses the eastern forehand grip, but switches to different grips depending on the type of shots he wants to take or the height of the tennis ball.
+Of course, different players have different preferences.
+Some players will feel more comfortable using the Easterneastern forehand grip, while others prefer the advantages the Western or Continental grips provide.
+All have their benefits and drawbacks.

-Believe me though, if the greatest tennis player of all time uses the eastern grip on his forehand, you probably should too!
+Believe me though, if the greatest tennis player of all time uses the Easterneastern grip on his forehand, you probably should too!